NOAA-OWP/nwm-post-processing/StyleAndApproach.md

 Notice that *even the examples have docstrings*?

+> Use vague types if possible.
+If a list is created in a function and the intent for that data is to only ever be read,
+> hint that you are returning a typing.Sequence.
+This will give a little leeway as to what's constructed and offers
+> guidance to the programmer using the function.

 ### Function Size

 If this were easy, your expertise wouldn't be needed.
 Functions can and will get complicated.
 No hard or fast rule